CLOVIS-AI/Material3-Colors-Kotlin/README.md

 # Material You for Kotlin

+> This project is archived.
+> We do not plan on updating it further.
+>
+> We recommend you migrate to [MaterialKolor](https://materialkolor.com/).

 Kotlin Multiplatform port of the [Material You color utilities](https://github.com/material-foundation/material-color-utilities).

 This library allows to generate Material You color palettes from single colors, etc.